-Even before the May 1 groundbreaking, Lord of Life Lutheran Church had a waiting list for the congregation’s new Early Childhood Center in Elkhorn, Nebraska.
+Even before their May 1, 2017 groundbreaking, Lord of Life Lutheran Church had a waiting list for the congregation’s new Early Childhood Center in Elkhorn, Nebraska.
 Lord of Life could see families building homes and elementary schools under construction.
 But they were unsure how best to connect with these new people and share the Gospel.

 Through an LCEF demographics study, Rev. David Linkugel, Lord of Life’s pastor, says the congregation learned that many newcomers are “young families and daycare is a big community need.”
 Already a church with strong children’s ministries, the congregation decided to move forward with its vision – to provide the best early childhood education and care that shares the love of Jesus.